By Lucia Whalen

 The National Oceanic and Atmospheric Administration updated its weather prediction system this June with a climate model that will include data from updated oceanic science, allowing for more accurate climate change-related severe weather forecasting.

 The new weather model, called Finite-Volume Cube-Sphere dynamical core (FV3), also provides faster forecasts and can assess storm movement at the county level as weather extremes accelerate in an increasingly unstable climate.

-Joellen Russell, a professor of biogeochemical dynamics at the University of Arizona at Tucson worked on the previous model and views the upgraded climate model as critical to understanding how extreme weather will manifest itself in floods, hurricanes and other assaults as a result of climate change.
+Joellen Russell, professor of biogeochemical dynamics at the University of Arizona at Tucson, worked on the previous model and views the upgraded climate model as critical to understanding how extreme weather will manifest in floods, hurricanes and other assaults as a result of climate change.

 Russell calls this new weather collection system a revolution in oceanography and climate science.
 “When people say “Oh, I don’t believe those climate models,” I say, “Did you like your forecast?
 Thank an oceanographer,” Russell said.
 Her research focuses on the role of the oceans on climate.

 The new system integrates a holistic picture of climate science that includes both information on atmosphere and the ocean, where the previous models only included the atmosphere.
 This is a major change, as the ocean collects 93% of all excess heat from global warming, while only 7% goes to the atmosphere.